 - Fluoxetime (Prozac)

 - Sertraline (Zoloft)

 Why Do Talk Therapy and Medication Fail?

-Both talk therapy and antidepressant medications have proven to improve a large number of depression cases.
+Both counseling and antidepressant medications have proven to effectively treat a large number of depression cases.
 But they aren’t always successful.

-When it comes to talk therapy, it can be difficult for patients to find a mental healthcare professional with whom they can foster a good working relationship.
+When it comes to counseling, it can be difficult for patients to find a mental healthcare professional with whom they can foster a good working relationship.
 Not all therapists are created equal, and one may be better equipped to help a certain individual than the next, due to a unique combination of personalty traits or skill sets.
-It can also be difficult sticking to a treatment plan, as talk therapy is often slow progressing, and it can take months or even years of consistent treatment to make a breakthrough.
+It can also be difficult sticking to a treatment plan, as counseling is often slow progressing, and it can take months or even years of consistent treatment to make a breakthrough.

-Antidepressant medications also frequently fail.
+Antidepressant medications can also fail.
 They may simply not work with a patient’s particular body chemistry.